cascin0/parity-check/README.md

 1. The raw `uint8_t` the server received, including the parity bit
 2. The number the server received, excluding the parity bit
 3. If the parity of the raw `uint8_t` is the expected one (odd in this case)

+After receiving these messages, the server will gracefully close.